coxedge/terraform-provider-coxedge/docs/resources/network_policy_rule.md

 ---

 # coxedge_network_policy_rule (Resource)
 Network policy rules allows you to control inbound and outbound traffic to your workload.

+Note: Max 20 network policies can be created per environment.

 Example Usage
 ---